airpick/studyNotes/Code/Web/cssNotes.md

 ex: `h5 {transform: scale(2);}` This will double the size of all `h5` elements

+When used with pseudo-classes such as `:hover` that specify a certain state of an element, the `transform` property can easily add interactivity to your elements.

+**Important Note:** Applying a transform to a div element will also affect any child elements contained in the div.

 ## 6 Units of Measurement
 ### 6.1 Absolute Units
 Absolute units tie to physical units of length, such as `in` or `mm`.